 To picture what soul mates are, we can use the image of the mirror.
 They eyes are traditionally that which shows directly one's soul.
 Therefore, one mirrors in the eyes of the other.
 And as it happens in a mirror, he sees himself - not the "other".
 This has a deep meaning.
 In true love, one only thinks, cares, provides for the other, selflessly.
 No thought is for oneself; all are for our precious soul mate.
-But, when this happens, we our soul mate "disappears", and we find our image reflected in her.
+But, when this happens, our soul mate "disappears", as we find our image reflected in her.
 This is love going to and coming back.
 In order for this to happen, both must act selflessly.
 If one acts for oneself for even an instant, the link is broken.
 If a cloud runs in the sky (the eyes) of our beloved, we feel it at once, as love does not come back the way it should.
 And that is how soul mates heal and take care of each other.
 There is a direct connection between them - mind to mind, heart to heart - and they know everything of the other even at a distance.
 Their emotional love becomes a sort of magic, telepathy, foresight.

 This continuous "exercise" to be in the shoes of the other, amplifies their perception of the world.
 They have their horizons enlarged and a broader sight that a single cannot have.
-This is the so called "God's blessing" on earth: The man is the body of a dove and the woman is its wings; the dove cannot fly without a body or without wings.
+This is the so called "God's blessing" on earth: The woman is the body of a dove and the man is its wings; the dove cannot fly without a body or without wings.
 And where does it fly?
-In heaven.
+To heaven.
 Therefore, the perfect couple can touch heaven and partake of God's gifts on earth, while a single cannot, because he has no wings to fly.
 When there is love, there is music.
 There is the old saying, when the couple embraces, that they hear the violins playing.
 This is no joke.
 It really happens that way and it can be seen through the change of mood in the couple, their smile, their renewed emphaty.
 Music is that enhanced perception that is given to the soul mates, which is like an additional spirit - which somebody calls "sixth sense", or divine gift.
 It bestows the ability to enter the shoes not just of our beloved one, but every shoe.

 The same way that there must be selflessness and unconditionality in soul mates, there must be selflessness when we compose or just listen to music.
 When this happens, music talks to us, as it would happen in any other language.
 We come to know exactly what its message is and we can either resonate with it or not.
 When we resonate with it, we experience that sort of goose bumps, our heart seems taking fire, and our mind becomes very focused on a certain thought.